mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 as the second argument.
 A PROMPT may also be set to guide the model's style, or continue a previous audio segment.
 The text prompt should match the audio language.

+Note that `option -w` can also be set to **translate audio** input to any text language to the target language.

 `Option -W` **translates audio** stream to **English text**.
 A PROMPT in English may be set to guide the model as the second positional argument.